 - All the extensive infrastructure that Savio provides - including colocation in the campus data center, power, cooling, high-speed networking, a firewalled subnet, login and data transfer nodes, commercial compilers, and a large, fast parallel filesystem - along with professional system administration of this entire infrastructure.

 The HPC@UC program offers no-cost computing time on computational resources at the San Diego Supercomputer Center (SDSC) to University of California-affiliated researchers.
-At least one of these, Comet, offers a software environment which is fairly similar to Savio's, reducing the effort required to replicate your current setup there.
+In particular SDSC's Expanse supercomputer offers a software environment that is fairly similar to Savio's, reducing the effort required to replicate your current setup there.

-(Please note that you can access SDSC's Comet resource via either the HPC@UC program or XSEDE program (below) - but not both - so we encourage you to contact us for assistance before applying to the HPC@UC program.)
+(Please note that you can access SDSC's Expanse resource via either the HPC@UC program or ACCESS program (below) - but not both - so we encourage you to contact us for assistance before applying to the HPC@UC program.)

-The NSF-funded XSEDE program offers no-cost computing time on computational centers across the country.
+The NSF-funded ACCESS program (formerly XSEDE) offers no-cost computing time on computational centers across the country.
 Several of these offer clusters whose software environments are fairly similar to Savio's, reducing the effort required to replicate your current setup there.

 Applications typically are reviewed quarterly, and on approval, access will be granted at some point thereafter.
 There are also options for getting up and running much more quickly, albeit with smaller blocks of compute time.
 For instance, startup and/or trial allocations allow you to install and test your software on a cluster; these offer relatively fast approval and set up, and you can apply for them at any time.

-UC Berkeley has an XSEDE Campus Champion who can work with you to help you find and apply for XSEDE computing resources that best fit your needs.
-We can also help you to get your software working on Savio, to demonstrate readiness to take advantage of XSEDE resources.
+Our consultants can work with you to help you find and apply for ACCESS computing resources that best fit your needs.
+We can also help you to get your software working on Savio, to demonstrate readiness to take advantage of ACCESS resources.

 Amazon, Microsoft, and Google are among a number of commercial vendors offering computing and storage services that you can obtain with relatively little lead time.
 Several of these services offer computing environments somewhat similar to Savio’s, along with others that use very different computing paradigms.